EduardoTavaresP/MediaManagerDemo/README.md

     * Refer to the Media Manager API documentation: http://projects.jetsonsys.com/projects/plm-media-manager-web-api/wiki.
     * Note the server DOES NOT use the full URL path prefix of /api/media-manager/<version>, but just /<version>/<endpoint>, ie: /v0/images/.
 It is expected that the full path prefix from the documentation will be used in a production environment if needed.
 1. Run the App
+  * Run app.sh: `cd ./SetupAppTest/MediaManagerDemo; ./app.sh`
+  * Click on the camera icon and you should get a horizontal list of images.
+1. Everything here will likely change without notice.